-1. Contact your Travel Coordinator for all airfare and car rental reservations.
+- Contact your Travel Coordinator for all airfare and car rental reservations.
 Reservations are made in accordance with state travel guidelines.
-Agency Travel Coordinators are:

-TREC Commissioner Travel: Amber Hinton, amber.hinton@trec.texas.gov, 512-936-3092 TALCB Board Travel: Dione Frederick, dione.frederick@trec.texas.gov, 512-936-3652 Executive Staff Travel: MJ Griffin, mj.griffin@trec.texas.gov, 512-936-6068 Staff Travel: Maria Leigh, maria.leigh@trec.texas.gov, 512-936-3606

-- 2. State travel guidelines will not allow reimbursement for travel at rates higher than contract rates (TAC, Title 34, Part 1, Ch 20, Subchapter E, Division 2, Rule 20.411).
+Agency Travel Coordinators are: TREC Commissioner Travel: Amber Hinton, amber.hinton@trec.texas.gov 512-936-3092 TALCB Board Travel: Dione Frederick, dione.frederick@trec.texas.gov, 512-936-3652 Executive Staff Travel: MJ Griffin, mj.griffin@trec.texas.gov, 512-936-6068 Staff Travel: Maria Leigh, maria.leigh@trec.texas.gov, 512-936-3606 - 2.
+State travel guidelines will not allow reimbursement for travel at rates higher than contract rates (TAC, Title 34, Part 1, Ch 20, Subchapter E, Division 2, Rule 20.411).
 When possible, please make reservations at least 14 days in advance of travel. - Airfare will be charged to the agency central billing account (CBA), but rental car charges are paid by an individual's charge card to be reimbursed once travel report and receipts are submitted. - 4.
 State contracted vendors must be used for car rental unless an exception exists and noted on the travel report.
-The approved exceptions are listed on page 4. - 5.
-Vendors currently under contract for car rental are Avis, Budget, Hertz, and Enterprise.
+The approved exceptions are listed on page 4. - Vendors currently under contract for car rental are Enterprise Rent-A-Car/National Car Rental, and Hertz.
 Loss damage waiver (LDW) coverage is included in the contract rate.
 Additional insurance obtained is not reimbursable.
 TREC rate identifier codes for car rentals: - a.
-Avis - - b.Budget - - c.
-Hertz - - d.Enterprise - - 6.
+Enterprise/National (contact travel coordinator for code) - b.
+Hertz (contact travel coordinator for code) - 6.
 Original receipts are required for airfare and car rentals.
 Submit the electronic ticket received from the airline with your travel report, even if it was charged to the central billing account. - 7.
 Gas for rental cars is reimbursable.
 Please remember to fill the rental car before returning it to the rental agency.
 Receipts are required for reimbursement of gas costs for rental cars.
 Prepaid gas option is not reimbursable. - 8.
 Taxi receipts are required regardless of amount. - Actual cost of transportation provided by a network transportation driver (Uber, Lyft, etc.) if incurred to conduct state business and if it was the most cost-effective mode of transportation available considering all relevant circumstances, will be reimbursed.
 Receipts are required for reimbursement. - 10.
 Tips or gratuities are not reimbursable. - 11.
 To ensure the conservation of state funds, the most overall cost-effective form of travel, which factors in an authorized traveler's time shall be used.
 For example, renting a car versus driving a personal vehicle.
-Please document extenuating circumstances, which may require a more expensive form of travel, in advance where feasible.

-12. A Mileage vs. Rental Car calculation tool, located at the website below, will help you estimate which mode of transportation is the most cost effective in terms of actual dollars spent. https://fmx.cpa.texas.gov/fmx/travel/mileage/index.php
+Please document extenuating circumstances, which may require a more expensive form of travel, in advance where feasible. - 12.
+A Mileage vs. Rental Car calculation tool, located at the website below, will help you estimate which mode of transportation is the most cost effective in terms of actual dollars spent. https://fmx.cpa.texas.gov/fmx/travel/mileage/index.php